AmmarShahzad92/LaptopsOfficial_desktopApp/README.md

     ```

 3.  **Seed the Database (Optional)**:
-    To populate the database with some sample data, run:
+    To populate the database with some sample data for demonstration, run:
     ```bash
     python seed_data.py
     ```